Top of page

 Background

-Tash is a nurse, educator and researcher with extensive clinical experience in the Emergency Department, the Quality and Risk Department and as a Clinical Nurse Specialist in the Acute Pain Service.
-She has built a broad research portfolio covering clinical practice and healthcare education, with her work presented at national and international conferences and supported by competitive research grants.
+Tash is a nurse, educator, and researcher with extensive clinical experience in the Emergency Department, Quality and Risk, and as a Clinical Nurse Specialist in the Acute Pain Service.
+Her research spans clinical practice and healthcare education, with a focus on translating evidence into practice.
+Her work has been presented at national and international conferences and supported through competitive research funding.

 Professional Associations